gis-ops/tutorials/valhalla/Valhalla_configure_use_local.md

 -   `valhalla_tiles` will hold your processed Valhalla files.
 -   `conf` will hold your Valhalla config file.

-## 3. Preparations
-You need some basic tools for the following steps.

 ### Update the system
 First update your systems packages with: